The integrable Volterra system in the case of infinitely many species, either countable or uncountable: About the discrete infinite case

-The potential $V$ has a global minimum in $Q_0$, as can be easily seen by taking its first and second derivative.
-Also it approaches $+\infty$ for $Q\to \pm \infty$ and is an infinite potential well.
+The potential has one global minimum $Q=Q_0$.
+Indeed, by assuming that the sequence $\eta_n$ has not a definite sign, $V$ approaches $+\infty$ for $Q\to \pm \infty$.
+Also, its derivative has a unique zero, as shown by Remark (\ref{rem1}).
+This zero is a minimum for the potential $V$, as can be easily seen by taking the second derivative of $V$.
+So $V(Q)$ is an infinite potential well and the motion is bounded and periodic.
+In Figure (\ref{fig1}) we report the nullclines corresponding to $\dot{Q}=0$ and $\dot{P}=0$ in red and the arrows displaying the direction of the flow in the four region of the plane $(Q,P)$ defined by the nullclines.

-\begin{rem} If the sequence $\eta_n$ has just one sign, then the system (\ref{eqmotrem}) has one equilibrium position if $\eta_n\geq 0$ and has no equilibrium position (open orbits) if $\eta_n \leq 0$. \end{rem} The previous Remark follows by looking at the properties of the system (\ref{eqmotrem}) when $\eta_n\geq 0$ or $\eta_n\leq 0$, as did for the Remark (\ref{rem1})
+\begin{rem} If the sequence $\eta_n$ has just one sign, then the system (\ref{eqmotrem}) has one equilibrium position if $\eta_n\geq 0$ and has no equilibrium position (open orbits) if $\eta_n \leq 0$. \end{rem} The previous Remark follows by looking at the properties of the system (\ref{eqmotrem}) when $\eta_n\geq 0$ or $\eta_n\leq 0$, as did for the Remark (\ref{rem1}).
+Indeed if $\eta_n\leq 0$ for all $n$ the equation defining $\dot{P}$, i.e.